TESTMECS/BladeMates/frontend/README.md

 - Docker runs the built files.
 Make sure to run npm run build before building the docker image.
 - .dockerignore : uncomment node_modules for a faster docker build time if no changes to it. (docker will use the cached node_modules)

+- Idea is to have others favorites on their profile.
+- The main feed will have the articles and then a favorite icon.
+- Make sure the navbar, is to the left of the feed.
+- Have live view on top.
+  - make it hideable.
+- Have a filter for the feed with your favorites.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: